spdx/spdx-spec/chapters/appendix-V-using-SPDX-short-identifiers-in-source-files.md

 # Appendix V: Using SPDX short identifiers in Source Files

 Identifying the license for open source software is critical for both reporting purposes and license compliance.
-However, determining the license can sometimes be difficult due to a lack of information or ambiguous information.
+However, determining the license and copyrights can sometimes be difficult due to a lack of information or ambiguous information.
 Even when licensing information is present, a lack of consistent notation can make automating the task of license detection very difficult, thus requiring vast amounts of human effort.

 [Short identifiers](https://spdx.org/licenses/) from the SPDX License List can be used to indicate license info at the file level.
 The advantages of doing this are numerous but include: